 Majors at Quincy University require a minimum of 33 credit hours of coursework at the 100-400 level in a single course code designation (ACC, BIO, etc.), 21 of which must be completed at Quincy University.
 Twenty-seven (27) hours must be at the 200-400 level.
 A maximum of 12 hours from "nontraditional" sources may be applied, with the approval of the Dean (see p.
 20).
-No more than 42 hours of 200-400 coursework taken from a single discipline (excluding courses taken to satisfy the Bonaventure Program requirements) may count toward the 120 credit-hour minimum required for the bachelor's degree.
-Students may be required by their department to take additional credit hours above the 42 hour maximum from a single discipline.
+No more than 42 hours of 200-400 level coursework taken from a single discipline (excluding courses taken to satisfy the Bonaventure Program requirements) may count toward the 120 credit-hour minimum required for the bachelor's degree.
+Students may be required by their major program to take additional credit hours in other fields, above the 42 hour maximum in their major field.
+Practicum or internship credit is not allowed in the basic 33-hour major requirement but does apply to the 42-hour maximum.
+During their senior year, candidates for the baccalaureate degree participate in a coordinating, comprehensive experience in their major field.
+Normally this experience is the senior seminar which provides an in-depth study of a topic within the discipline which promotes research, evaluation, and discussion.
+In some instances, the comprehensive experience is gained through an applied activity such as a practicum, an internship, or student teaching.
+This comprehensive experience in the major must be completed in residence or through Quincy University (this requirement may not be met through transfer credit).
+Minimum and maximum for majors: 33-42 hrs.